Welcome to the maths page!

 Vocabulary walls promote the use of accurate mathematical terminology.
 This is modelled by teachers and encouraged when the children reason about the maths they are learning.

-Exposure to daily reasoning and problem solving in lessons, specific theme days and maths across the curriculum, help our children to develop excellent problem solving skills which include: resilience, perseverance, adaptability, the ability to spot connections etc.
+Regular exposure to fluency, reasoning and problem solving in lessons, specific theme days and maths across the curriculum, help our children to develop excellent problem solving skills which include: resilience, perseverance, adaptability, the ability to spot connections etc.